Paley-Wiener theorems for a p-adic spherical variety

 \subsection{The Bernstein center}

-We will now see how our Paley-Wiener theorem, and in particular the description of multipliers (Corollary \ref{mult-sm}), implies the well-known theorem on the structure of the Bernstein center in the case of the group, $X=H$, $G=H\times H$.
-The argument is inductive in the size of $H$; in particular, we have used the structure of the Bernstein center for its proper Levi subgroups in Corollary \ref{finite2} and hence Proposition \ref{fibercuspidal} in order to deduce our Paley-Wiener theorem and the existence of the multiplier ring $\mathfrak z^\sm(H)$ on $\mathcal S(H)$.
+We will now see how our Paley--Wiener theorem, and in particular the description of multipliers (Corollary \ref{mult-sm}), implies the well-known theorem on the structure of the Bernstein center in the case of the group, $X=H$, $G=H\times H$.
+The argument is inductive in the size of $H$; in particular, we have used the structure of the Bernstein center for its proper Levi subgroups in Corollary \ref{finite2} and hence Proposition \ref{fibercuspidal} in order to deduce our Paley--Wiener theorem and the existence of the multiplier ring $\mathfrak z^\sm(H)$ on $\mathcal S(H)$.

 Recall that the Bernstein center $\mathfrak z(H)$ is, by definition, the center of the category $\mathcal M(H)$ of smooth representations of $H$, i.e.\ the algebra of natural transformations of the idendity functor of $\mathcal M(H)$.
 When $X=H$ the boundary degenerations $X_\Theta$, $\Theta\subset \Delta_X$ are parametrized by classes of parabolics in $H$, where for a given parabolic $P$ corresponding to $\Theta\subset\Delta_X$ we have: